exilonium/exilonium/README.md

 - [RustShell](https://www.github.com/exilonium/RustShell) - A minimal Linux shell implementation using rust
 - [ShowKey](https://www.github.com/exilonium/ShowKey) - Bash wrapper to show the keyboard inputs to the terminal.
 - [NumberStealerTelegram](https://www.github.com/exilonium/NumberStealerTelegram) - a simple telegram bot to send the user's phone number to the webhook.
+- [MultiReddit-Poster](https://www.github.com/exilonium/MultiRedditPoster) - a tool to do reddit posts automatically in a predefined manner.

 ---